 CAPITAL MAINTENANCE COSTS

-Capital maintenance costs, relating only to the wholesale business, are reported at row 3 of the new table 4G.
-The value is the full current cost depreciation (CCD) charge plus the estimated Infrastructure Renewals Charge (IRC) with limited deductions for non-infrastructure grant amortisation and recharges.

 Current cost depreciation is as calculated in the RAM CCA fixed assets register.
 In accordance with recently updated Ofwat guidance, where assets are the subject of allocations between wholesale and retail activities, or between those activities and non-appointed activities, depreciation is allocated to the principal activity and any reallocation of depreciation costs is treated as a recharge between segments (Table 2A).
 All relevant depreciation has accordingly been treated as wholesale depreciation.

-The values exclude CCA depreciation charged in 2019/20 on interest capitalised in 2018/19, in accordance with Ofwat’s instructions.
+The values exclude CCA depreciation charged in 2020/21 on interest capitalised in 2020/21, in accordance with Ofwat’s instructions.
 This asset has been excluded from the CCA register values.